tanvividyala/tanvividyala/README.md

 ### Hi, I'm Tanvi! 🌞

-I’m an undergrad at UC San Diego interested in studying human-computer interaction and its intersection with data to build tools that are educational and accessible.
+I’m an undergrad at UC San Diego studying human-computer interaction and its intersection with data to build tools that are educational and accessible.

 Currently I'm...
 - 📚 Developing web tools for educators as a Web Development Intern with UCSD ComputingPaths.